haddocking/haddock3/docs/examples.md

 ## docking-antibogy-antigen

 An antibody-antigen docking example making use only of the knowledge of the hypervarialbles (HV) loops on the antibody to guide the docking.
+This is the same complex used in our [HADDOCK2.4 webserver tutorial](https://www.bonvinlab.org/education/HADDOCK24/HADDOCK24-antibody-antigen/); refer to it for more details.
 Two different ways of using the knowledge of the HV loop residues are illustrated:

 - __CDR-accessible__: using ambiguous distance restraints (AIRs) between the HV loop residues and the solvent-accesible residues of the antigen.
 Those are defined in the `ambig.tbl` file provided in the `data` directory
 - __ranairCDR__: using random AIRs sampled from the HV loops on the antibody and the solvent-accessible residues on the antigen.
 The random AIRs are used during the rigidbody docking sampling phase and replaced by contact AIRs during refinement.